fritzrehde/.dotfiles/README.md

 ## What are dotfiles?
 Dotfiles are the customisation files that are used to personalise Unix-based systems.
 Dotfiles are hidden files or directories which have names that start with a dot/period.\
 This repository contains my personal dotfiles.
 They are stored here for convenience so that I can quickly access them on new machines.
-Also, others may find some of my configurations helpful in customizing their own dotfiles.
+Also, others may find some of my configurations helpful in customising their own dotfiles.

 ## Featured applications
 * [Kitty](https://github.com/kovidgoyal/kitty) (my main terminal)